|David Otterburn, MD

-This year the Spring Meeting will be on "Special Topics in Plastic Surgery of the Breast".
-The NESPS is proud to host Dr. Elizabeth Hall Findlay as the visiting professor for what should be a very special day.
+This year the Spring Meeting will be held on March 12nd at the Lotte New York Palace.
+The topic will be “Hot Topics in Breast and Body Contouring: Secrets for Success.”
+The invited guest lecturer is Lorne Rosenfield from California who, along with a who’s who of surgeons from the Northeast will provide a wonderful 1 day symposium.
 Please support the program and encourage your faculty and residents to participate.
-The meeting is only one day long but packs in the essentials of both aesthetic and reconstruction of the breast, focusing on clinical pearls and interactive discussions among regional and national experts.
+The meeting is 1 day long but packs in the essentials of breast and body contouring, focusing on clinical pearls and interactive discussions among regional and national experts.

-From the following Program Round-Up, you will see that the Northeastern programs are leading the nation, the level of research grants awarded and honors bestowed are second to none.
+From the enclosed Program Update you will see that the Northeastern programs are leading the nation with the level of research grants awarded, honors bestowed and prestigious fellowships garnered.
 I would like to thank the busy Chairpersons, Program Directors and Coordinators who took the time to complete the survey: I know it takes significant time to do this thoroughly.
 It is great to get this snapshot of what each program is doing so again, thank you!

-I would like to again invite our members in private practice to submit updates to me via my email: firstname.lastname@example.org.
+I would like to invite our members in private practice to submit updates to me via my email, email@example.com.
 They will be included in next years Program Update in a Private Practice Update section.

-I look forward to seeing you in Pittsburgh.
+I look forward to seeing you in Philadelphia.